niccokunzmann/CosmicEarthMedicine/content/fear-medicine.md

 linkTitle: Unravelling Fear
 ---

-# Experience the power of your fully undone self expression.
+# Experience the power of your fully undone self-expression.

 Magnetise the things you desire.
 (Pssst, you don’t have to need something.
 Desiring it IS enough)